sakthi170486/phonegap/plugins/cordova-plugin-media-capture/README.md

 - Windows Phone 7 does not have a default audio recording application, so a simple user interface is provided.

+## CaptureAudioOptions

+> Encapsulates audio capture configuration options.

+### Properties

+- __limit__: The maximum number of audio clips the device user can record in a single capture operation.
+The value must be greater than or equal to 1 (defaults to 1).

+- __duration__: The maximum duration of an audio sound clip, in seconds.

+### Example

+    // limit capture operation to 3 media files, no longer than 10 seconds each var options = { limit: 3, duration: 10 };

+    navigator.device.capture.captureAudio(captureSuccess, captureError, options);

+### Amazon Fire OS Quirks

+- The `duration` parameter is not supported.
+Recording lengths cannot be limited programmatically.

+### Android Quirks

+- The `duration` parameter is not supported.
+Recording lengths can't be limited programmatically.

+### BlackBerry 10 Quirks

+- The `duration` parameter is not supported.
+Recording lengths can't be limited programmatically.
+- The `limit` parameter is not supported, so only one recording can be created for each invocation.

+### iOS Quirks

+- The `limit` parameter is not supported, so only one recording can be created for each invocation.

 ## capture.captureImage

 > Start the camera application and return information about captured image files.